igormq/aes-lac-2018/README.md

 ```
 python train.py --continue-from path/to/model.pth.tar
 ```

-If you would like to start from a previous checkpoint model but not continue training, add the `--finetune` flag to restart training from the `--continue-from` weights.

 To also note, there is no final softmax layer on the model as when trained, warp-ctc does this softmax internally.
 This will have to also be implemented in complex decoders if anything is built on top of the model, so take this into consideration!